JoshKaufman/ursa/README.md

 Return the SSH-style public key fingerprint of this key.
 See `ursa.sshFingerprint()`, above, for more details.

-### encrypt(buf, bufEncoding, outEncoding)

-This performs the "public encrypt" operation on the given buffer.
-The result is always a byte sequence that is the same size as the key associated with the instance.
-(For example, if the key is 2048 bits, then the result of this operation will be 2048 bits, aka 256 bytes.)

-The input buffer is limited to be no larger than the key size minus 41 bytes.

-This operation is always performed using padding mode `RSA_PKCS1_OAEP_PADDING`.

 ### publicDecrypt(buf, bufEncoding, outEncoding)

 This performs the "public decrypt" operation on the given buffer.
 The